dymmond/asyncz/docs/schedulers.md

 When adding tasks there is not a specific order. **You can add tasks at any given time**.
 If the scheduler is not yet running, once it does it will add the tasks to it.

+### Parameters

+* **fn_or_task** - (positional or via this name).
+The callable function to execute or the task to submit.
+* **id** - The unique identifier of this task.
+Leave empty to autogenerate an id or switch to the
+* **name** - The description of this task.
+* **args** - Positional arguments to the callable.
+* **kwargs** - Keyword arguments to the callable.
+* **coalesce** - Whether to only run the task once when several run times are due.
+* **trigger** - The trigger object that controls the schedule of this task.
+* **executor** - The name of the executor that will run this task.
+* **mistrigger_grace_time** - The time (in seconds) how much this task's execution is allowed to be late (None means "allow the task to run no matter how late it is").
+* **max_instances** - The maximum number of concurrently executing instances allowed for this task.
+* **next_run_time** - The next scheduled run time of this task.
+If set to None, the task start paused.
+* **replace_existing** - The submitted task replaces an existing task with the same id.
+Otherwise a `ConflictId` error is thrown.

+!!!
+Note
+    `add_task` has a special pause mode: `next_run_time` can be set to None for starting a Task paused.
+This works also with Task objects.

+!!!
+Tip
+    When submitting a Task object, most attributes can be changed by providing arguments for e.g. trigger, name and other kwargs.
+However the task is updated in-place.
+No copy is made.
+    This has interesting effects: for example a decorator mode Task can be turned in a normal one by providing an id and is submitted in-place.

 ## Add tasks as decorator

 When leaving out the `fn` parameter, you get back a decorator mode Task.